Thank you for subscribing

 Power failure

-EHA specialists attended 6,562 cases of power failure in Victoria in the 2024 financial year.
+Power failure was a significiant problem for thousands of Victorian households, with EHA specialists attending 7190 cases in the 2025 financial year.
 ‘Power failure’ is defined as a disruption to the supply or power to all or part of the house.
 It excludes area-wide blackouts.

 Here’s what to do in a power outage, from unplugging electrical devices to using alternative heating, cooling, light and hygiene sources.
 It’s also worth noting that some solar batteries can provide power when the mains power fails.

-EHA attended 5,295 internal leak callouts in the 2024 financial year.
+EHA attended 5,407 callouts for water leaks in the 2025 financial year.

 A damaged roof, gutter or downpipe can cause an internal leak through your ceiling or walls, which is just one reason why you should regularly clean your gutters and routinely inspect your roof and ceilings.